 K. Demonstrate that your community actively raises awareness of its bird assets.
 Examples include placing a remote web camera on a nest platform, offering bird watching field trips, or creating a significant educational resource on your community's bird life.

-Six spring bird hikes were offered at Mosquito Hill Nature Center serving 19 persons.
+Six spring bird hikes were offered at Mosquito Hill Nature Center.
+Unfortunately attendance wasn't tracked at these from week to week.